Ghostscypher/php-mpesa/specifications.md

 class MpesaConfig {

     // Default constructor
-    // Set defaukt environment as sandbox
+    // Set default environment as sandbox
     MpesaConfig(); // --> Must be public for java guys

-    // This constructor recieves the configuration as an array
+    // This constructor receives the configuration as an array
     // and parses it, dictionary format will be shown below MpesaConfig(config: dictionary: key: string, value: any);

-    // This constructor recieves the configuration as a string
+    // This constructor receives the configuration as a string
     // and parses it, string format will be shown below MpesaConfig(config: string);